Special Considerations During Pregnancy and After Delivery

-There is current guidance from the Centers for Disease Control and Prevention (CDC), the American College of Obstetricians and Gynecologists (ACOG), and the Society for Maternal-Fetal Medicine (SMFM) on the management of pregnant patients with COVID-19.1-4 This section of the COVID-19 Treatment Guidelines complements that guidance.
-Below are key considerations regarding the management of COVID-19 in pregnancy.
+Current guidance from the Centers for Disease Control and Prevention, the American College of Obstetricians and Gynecologists, and the Society for Maternal-Fetal Medicine details the management of pregnant patients with COVID-19.
+This section of the COVID-19 Treatment Guidelines complements that guidance.
+The following are key considerations regarding the management of COVID-19 in pregnancy:

 Epidemiology of COVID-19 in Pregnancy